Unoqwy/polecen/README.md

 - [ ] Integration with Standard Framework
 - [ ] Usable errors
 - [ ] FromStr support?
+- [ ] Basic documentation

+### Planned features

+The following features are planned but no one knows when they will be implemented.

+* Interactions support
+* CLI to manage interactions automatically according to expansion macros

 ## Macros example